pantheon-systems/documentation/source/_docs/eu-region.md

 The documentation on this page discusses features and options that are not yet available to all users.
 </div>

-Pantheon is extending Limited Availability invitations to contract organizations (Enterprise, Reseller, OEM, and EDU+) that want to take a new site live from the new International Region: European Union (**EU**).
+Pantheon is extending Limited Availability invitations to contract organizations (Enterprise, Reseller, OEM, and EDU+) that want to take a new site live from the new European Union (**EU**) Region.

 During this feature's Limited Availability period, participation is opt-in and available to contract customers only.
 All other new sites will continue to be deployed to the default US region.
 [Give us a call](https://pantheon.io/contact-us){.external} for information about pricing and how to enable your organization to create sites in the EU Region.